sandal/notes.majesticseacreature.com/_posts/2013-04-02-resolution-update.md

 video games (Tropico), and spent a huge chunk of time mindlessly browsing the web.

-So umm... this month was too chaotic to analyze.
+This month was too chaotic to analyze.
 Let's see how April goes!